Isolated singularities of positive solutions of p-Laplacian type equations in R^d: Introduction

 } \end{example} \begin{definition} {\em We call the cases $\zeta = 0$ with $p \leq d$, and $\zeta = \infty$ with $p \geq d$ the {\em classical cases}.
 The complementary cases (where $\gz$ has a nonzero capacity with respect to the $p\,$-Laplacian \cite[Example~2.22]{Martio}) are called the {\em nonclassical cases}.
 Note that in the classical cases we have $\lim_{x \to \gz}v_{\alpha^*}(x)=\infty$. } \end{definition}

-Our aim is to find a natural class of potentials for which positive solutions of the equation $Q'(u)=0$ near $\gz$ exhibits similar behavior to that of the $p\,$-Laplacian.
-We consider the following classes of singular potentials (cf. \cite[Definition~2.4]{PF}). \begin{definition} {\em Let $\Gw$ be a domain, and let $\zeta \in \Omega \cup \{\infty\}$, where $\zeta=0$ or $\zeta=\infty$.
+Our aim is to find an appropriate class of potentials for which positive solutions of the equation $Q'(u)=0$ near $\gz$ exhibits similar behavior to that of the $p\,$-Laplacian.
+We consider the following classes of singular potentials (cf. \cite[definitions~1.1 and 2.1]{PF}). \begin{definition} {\em Let $\Gw$ be a domain, and let $\zeta \in \Omega \cup \{\infty\}$, where $\zeta=0$ or $\zeta=\infty$.
 Let $V\in L^\infty_{\mathrm{loc}}(\Omega\sm \{\gz\})$.
 We say that (\ref{eq:1}) has a {\em Fuchsian type singularity at $\zeta$} if there exists a positive constant $C$ such that $V$ satisfies